eezipc/fullstackframeworks-django/README.md

 ## User Experience(UX)

 The site has multiple pages as outlined below:
-* about.html - This page provides some information about the company.
 * base.html - This page is the template for all other pages.
-* cart.html - This is where a user can view items in their basket.
+* basket.html - This is where a user can view items in their basket.
 * checkout.html - This is where a user can pay for their products and checkout.
-* checkout_success.html - This page provides a confirmation of a users booking.
+* confirmcheckout.html - This page provides a confirmation of a users booking.
-* confirm.html - This is the page a user sees when they create a booking.
 * contact.html - This is where a user can use a contact form to email the company.
+* edit_product.html - This is where an admin can edit an existing product.
 * index.html - The main page giving an outline of the purpose of the site.
-* login.html - This page allows a user to log in.
-(You don't need to create an account to order an item)
+* new_product.html - This is where an admin can add a new product to the store.
+* privacy.html - This is where a user can view the company privacy policy.
-* product.html - This page provides a view of all products in the site.
-The view can be filtered.
+* shopping.html - This is where a user can view various products in the store.
+* shopping_detail.html - This is where a user can view information about a single item.
-* profile.html - This is where a user can view, edit or delete their profile.
+* success.html - This is where a user is diverted to when subscribing or contacting the company.
-* register.html - This page provides an option to create a user account.
+* terms.html - This is where a user can view the company's terms and conditions.
 * update_products.html - This is where a manager can update existing products in the store.
+* userprofile.html - This is where a user can view, edit or delete their profile.
+* allauth - This is where a user can register, login and reset their password.